tommarien/blog/source/_posts/2011-10-31-entities-vs-value-objects.md

 layout: post
 title: Entities vs Value objects
 date: 2011-10-31 20:39
-comments: true
-sharing: true
-footer: true
 categories:
-  - architecture
-  - domain driven design
+  - Architecture
+  - Domain Driven Design
-  - object oriented
+  - Object Oriented
-published: true
 ---

 I know this is a very popular topic in "Domain Driven Design" fora's, but still most of the definitions still remain vague.
 As these are the two corner stones of a domain model, i thought they deserved some attention.